funlyonions/ttdocs/features/stationarity/FractionalDifference.md

 # FractionalDifference

 A transformer for differencing values within a feature pipeline by a fractional order.
+It removes the stationarity of the dataset available in realtime.
+To learn more about why non-stationarity should be converted to stationary information, please look at the blog [here](https://towardsdatascience.com/preserving-memory-in-stationary-time-series-6842f7581800).